 Unlike surgery that leaves scars, laser leg vein removal uses laser light to constrict blood vessels in the legs, causing the veins to visibly disappear.
 It’s a simple, clinically-proven procedure for reducing the appearance of spider veins on your legs that gets you back on your feet quickly – and gets your legs back to their youthful appearance with ease.

 It’s also known as endovenus (inside the vein) laser treatment.
 The old method involved surgery to tie and remove the abnormal veins and it was a much more invasive and time-consuming process with a longer recovery period.
 Laser treatment is a new option which does not require surgery or an operating theatre.
 Instead, the abnormal veins are heated with a laser, the heat kills the walls of the veins and then the dead tissue is absorbed by the body; the vein is destroyed and effectively removed.

-The procedure will start with an ultrasound to identify which veins need to be treated and these will then be marked with a pen.
+The procedure will start with an overall assessment to identify which veins need to be treated and these will then be marked with a pen.
 Local anaesthetic will be administered and a needle inserted into the vein.
 A wire is then run through the needle before being replaced by a catheter.
 The laser is then fired up the catheter and pulled down the vein, giving the treatment.
 The actual process takes around five minutes for each leg.

 Will I be a suitable patient?